Patternslib/Patterns/docs/api/patterns.rst

        patterns.register(mypattern);
    });

-This skeleton does two things:
+This skeleton does several things:

 * lines 1-4 use `RequireJS <http://requirejs.org/>`_ to load the patterns registry.
 * lines 5-8 create an object which defines this pattern.
 * line 10 registers the pattern.

-.. js:function:: patterns.register(specification)

-   :param object specification: Object specifying how pattern interfaces

-   The required options in the definition object are:

-   * ``name``:: short (one-word) name of the pattern.

-   Any other keys are ignored.

 Markup patterns